mediaexplorer74/MSBandAppUno/README.md

 # MSBandCompanionApp

-MSBandCompanionApp : my quick and dirty remake of MicrosoftBandDev/companion-app solution
+MSBandCompanionApp :: my fork of MicrosoftBandDev/companion-app solution

+## About the original

+Microsoft Band.
+Planned as multi-platform app (UNO Platform used).
+Draft / Not ready yet.

 ## Screenshots